On July 19, 2010, the New York State Board of Regents

 align with the new standards.

-When will the new standards be implemented?
+When were the new standards implemented?

-new CCSS at Goshen.
-Teams of teachers began
+teams of teachers began

 how best to implement the new standards in the classroom.